 She says that because of the way many companies conduct interviews today — alone with one other person, or in much more informal settings, such as cafés or restaurants, where conversation can meander and "quickly turn chatty" — proving your case might be difficult.

 "It's your word against their word, and your word against how they say they actually made a decision about hiring a candidate.
 A good discussion with an employment law attorney would give you some ways to gauge whether you have a potential case."

-She suggests that people who don't have the money to retain an attorney contact the Department of Labor or other pro-bono organizations in their state.
-These organizations often provide free in-person meetings or phone calls in which people can seek advice on how to proceed and "weigh if they have enough to move forward with any sort of case against the company."
+She suggests that people who don't have the money to retain an attorney contact the Department of Labor or other pro-bono organisations in their state.
+These organisations often provide free in-person meetings or phone calls in which people can seek advice on how to proceed and "weigh if they have enough to move forward with any sort of case against the company."

 "That triggers a process by which they gather information to see what happened," she explains.
 "They look at both sides and then conduct a very comprehensive investigation into whether there's probable cause that discrimination took place."

 Another legal option, she adds, is contacting an organization like A Better Balance, which is based in New York City and Nashville, TN, and has a hotline that provides free, direct contact to attorneys.